bruxy70/ComAp-API/README.md

 - ``check_mode.py`` is listing communication state and mode of the controllers registered under your account.
 This can be further customized to for example identify units that are not in ``AUT`` mode and make further actions (e.g. send notification).

 ## Testing
-All the examples included in the Jupyter notebook are alao available in the ``simple-examples`` directory.
+All the examples included in the Jupyter notebook are alao available in the ``testing`` directory.
 You can run them with your account and play with them.